 - small kitchen funnel

-Vanilla extract isn’t cheap to make so I decided not to use the 8 oz. canning jars that I had on hand and ordered small 4 oz. bottles for gift giving instead.
-Each jar of finished vanilla extract ended up being about $6.
-That is with a new jar and cute label.
+Vanilla extract isn’t cheap to make so I decided not to use the 8-ounce canning jars that I had on hand and ordered small 4 oz. bottles for gift-giving instead.
 If you are making a batch for yourself just use what you have on hand, skip the label and write on the jar lid with a sharpie pen.
-A bottle the same size at the store it would be $7-$10.
-So while it isn’t exactly cheap to make, it is still more affordable than store-bought vanilla.

 You’ll also need alcohol.
 You can use rum, brandy, bourbon, or vodka.
 I went with vodka because it has the most neutral flavor.
 I don’t drink, but I’d imagine it’s the cheapest as well.
-Don’t waste your money buying anything expensive because this large bottle of Smirnoff 80 proof is just fine.
+Don’t waste your money buying anything expensive because this large bottle of Smirnoff 80-proof vodka is just fine.

 Using a small kitchen funnel, fill the bottle with vodka, and add the lid.
 Give it a good shake.

 I thought it might be helpful to attach a label on each bottle with the date that it will be ready.
-I made these at the end of October so I put a January date on them.
 Don’t let the fact that the vanilla needs to age stop you from making it and giving it away right away.
 The recipient can simply store it in their cupboard for a month or two and watch the beautiful amber color appear.

 Vanilla is best when it has had a chance to age.
 The longer the better.
-A good rule of thumb is to allow it to site 2-3 months before using it.
+A good rule of thumb is to allow it to sit AT LEAST 3 months before using it.
 6-12 months is ideal.
+I have some in the back of my cupboard that is 2 years old.

 Things I learned about making vanilla extract